firefreet/noteTaker/README.md

 simple note taking application

 ## Description
 Application allows user to write, save and delete notes.
 Backend server is run in node.js and leveraging 'express' module.
-Notes and saved and retrieve from a .json file via 'path' and 'fs' modules.
+Notes are saved and retrieved from a .json file via 'path' and 'fs' modules.

 ## Based on the following User Story